DThil-Dev/Batch-Render-Token-Utility/README.md

 use:
 https://aistudio.google.com/prompts/new_chat

-# Any malicious code will get you named and shamed.
+# Any malicious code will get you named and shamed in do-not-trust.md